After 18+ years of interviewing and working for literally 1000’s of metro Atllanta homeowners,

 why this huge 4 ton system wasn’t short cycling due to not enough airflow through the air-ducts.

 After climbing into the far reaches of this huge attic, unbelievably, I found a 12” diameter

 Supply-Air duct blowing into the attic.
-Taped to the duct was a note: “Leave this duct alone”.
+Taped to the duct was a hand scribbled note: “Leave this duct alone”.

 Some HVAC “hack” had sold Ms Homeowner an oversized system, and attached it to the

 existing 3-ton set of air-ducts.
 Clearly, when he hooked it all up, it wouldn’t run properly, so he